d3b-center/INCLUDE-Ch21-Variant-Calling-Dev/docs/KFDRC_SENTIEON_HYBRID_MIXED_PLOIDY.md

-# KFDRC Sentieon DNAscope Mixed Ploidy Workflow
+# KFDRC Sentieon DNAscope/Haplotyper Hybrid Mixed Ploidy Workflow
-This is a beta workflow to test the efficacy of using DNAscope for mixed ploidy samples.
+This is a beta workflow to test the efficacy of using DNAscope + Haplotyper for mixed ploidy samples.
+It runs `DNAscop`e with an optional model (recommended) for the diploid contigs, and Haplotyper for the non-diploid contig.

 <p align="center">
   <img src="logo/d3b-inline-white.svg" alt="D3b repository logo" width="660px" />